 The intervention did not make a statistically significant difference between two group total scores overall.
 Question one, week one and three, showed the most improvement (p= .334 and p= .031 respectively) indicating the participants are taking their medications correctly and retaining the education at three weeks post discharge for this sample.
 This project provides a framework for additional research on this topic with a larger sample size and longer data collection

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Weller, Jill, "Comparison of Home Medication Adherence in Adults Age 65 and Older After Completion of Standardized Discharge Medication Education or Non-Standardized Discharge Medication Education" (2015).
-All Regis University Theses.
+Student Publications.
 676.